ALGEBRA I

 NCAA Dual Enrollment

-Prerequisite(s): Satisfactory Completion of Algebra II and students must enroll at Harrisburg Area Community College (HACC) and pay tuition and required fees as well as purchase the textbook.
+Prerequisite(s): Satisfactory Completion of Algebra II and Geometry and students must enroll at Harrisburg Area Community College (HACC) and pay tuition and required fees as well as purchase the textbook.

 This course is designed as a college in the high school course with HACC for college credit.
 This course covers the fundamental algebraic operations, exponents and radicals, systems of equations, higher degree equations, logarithms, matrices, and inequalities.
 This course satisfies 1.0 math credits in the West Shore School District, and three (3) transferable (HACC) credits.
 College in the high school courses are typically scheduled for students to attend in-person only Monday/Wednesday/Thursday.
 Staff hold open office hours on Tuesday/Friday for student support.